wustho/epr/README.md

 - Secondary vim-like bindings
 - Supports image

+Inspired by: https://github.com/aerkalov/ebooklib & https://github.com/rupa/epub

+## Opening an Image
 Just hit `o` when `[IMG:n]` (_n_ is any number) comes up on a page.
 If there's only one of those, it will automatically open the image using viewer, but if there are more than one, cursor will appear to help you choose which image then press `RET` to open it (`q` to cancel).

 After you close the viewer and go back to reading, you might notice that `epr.py` lagging one keypress (I don't know how to explain, just feel it yourself), it happens to make sure that the image doesn't get deleted before you finish viewing it.

-Inspired by: https://github.com/aerkalov/ebooklib & https://github.com/rupa/epub

 ## Limitations